-- they're only post-operative vomits that you might - reasonably expect and then we've got these two others, - well, maybe we'll just wait and see.
-You might be able - to do that and have the experience to do that, an SHO - might be able to do that, but Dr Devlin, that might be - a little much to ask him to be able to exercise that - kind of judgment. - 8 A. I don't think anyone would have been able to do that - because the only people who could have told us that were - 10 the members of the nursing staff because they were the - 11 only ones who could have told us that this was still - 12 food that she was vomiting in and around -- - 13 Q. Yes, but -- - A. It's the character of the vomit we're talking about - here.
-The fact that she was vomiting food from the - 16 night before suggests that this was simple gastric - stasis up until that point.
-Thereafter, there may well 17 - have been an issue.
-18 - 19 O. What if they haven't told him the character?
-He's just - 20 looked at the fluid balance sheet and noted there have - 21 been four vomits there and now she's vomited again in - 22 front of me.
-So he knows nothing about the character of - 23 those other than the ones he actually sees.
-Is that - 24 - inexperience, should have caused him to contact somebody
+1 they're only post-operative vomits that you might 2 reasonably expect and then we've got these two others, 3 well, maybe we'll just wait and see.
+You might be able 4 to do that and have the experience to do that, an SHO 5 might be able to do that, but Dr Devlin, that might be б a little much to ask him to be able to exercise that 7 kind of judgment.
+8 A. I don't think anyone would have been able to do that 9 because the only people who could have told us that were 10 the members of the nursing staff because they were the 11 only ones who could have told us that this was still 12 food that she was vomiting in and around 13 Q. Yes, but 14 A. It's the character of the vomit we're talking about 15 here.
+The fact that she was vomiting food from the 16 night before suggests that this was simple gastric 17 stasis up until that point.
+Thereafter, there may well 18 have been an issue.
+19 Q. What if they haven't told him the character?
+He's just 20 looked at the fluid balance sheet and noted there have 21 been four vomits there and now she's vomited again in 21 22 been four vomits there and now she's vomited again in front of me.
+So he knows nothing about the character of - 22 front of me.
+So he knows nothing about the character of more senior?